minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-info.rst

 - The total capacity of the Tenant
 - The version of MinIO server and MinIO Console running on the Tenant
 - The configuration of each Pool in the Tenant.
+- The root user credentials for the Tenant.

 .. end-kubectl-minio-tenant-info-desc